Non-Contradiction/JuliaCall/README.md

 <https://github.com/Non-Contradiction/JuliaCall/issues/new>, or email me
 at <lch34677@gmail.com> or <cxl508@psu.edu>.

-If you encounter some issues which crash `R` or `RStudio`, then you may have met segfault errors.
-I am very sorry for this and will try my best to remove errors like that.
-It is much appreciated if you can - download the source of `JuliaCall` from Github, - open `JuliaCall.Rproj` in your RStudio or open `R` from the directory where you download the source of `JuliaCall`, - run `devtools::check()` to see the result of `R CMD check` for `JuliaCall` on your machine, - and paste the result to the issue report.
+### Checking `JuliaCall` Package

+To check and test the `JuliaCall` package, you need to have the source package.
+You can

+  - download the source of `JuliaCall` from Github,
+  - open `JuliaCall.Rproj` in your RStudio or open `R` from the downloaded directory,
+  - run `devtools::test()` to see the result of the test suite.
+  - run `devtools::check()` or click the `Check` button in the RStudio Build panel in the upper right to see the result of `R CMD check`.

 ## Other Interfaces Between R and Julia